dotkernel/api-documentation/docs/book/v4/core-features/content-validation.md

 ];
 ```

-Except the `default` key, all your key must match the route name, for example in DotKernel we have the route to list all
+Except the `default` key, all your keys must match the route name, for example in DotKernel API we have the route to
-admins, which name is `admin.list`.
+list all admins, which name is `admin.list`.

-If you did not specify a route name to configure you specifications about content negotiation, the `default` one will
+If you did not specify a route name to configure your specifications about content negotiation, the `default` one will
 be in place.
 The `default` key is `mandatory`.

 Every route configuration must come with `Accept` and `Content-Type` keys, basically this will be the keys that the